PyLink/PyLink/README.md

     * *For extended PID file tracking (i.e. removing stale PID files after a crash)*: psutil (`pip3 install psutil`)

 2) Clone the repository: `git clone https://github.com/jlu5/PyLink && cd PyLink`

-3) Pick your branch.
-    * By default you'll be on the **master** branch, which contains the latest stable code.
-This branch is recommended for production networks that don't require new features or intensive bug fixes as they are developed.
-    * The **devel** branch is where active development goes, and it can be accessed by running `git checkout devel` in your Git tree.
+    - Previously there was a *devel* branch for testing versions of PyLink - this practice has since been discontinued.

-4) Install PyLink using `python3 setup.py install` (global install) or `python3 setup.py install --user` (local install)
+3) Install PyLink using `python3 setup.py install` (global install) or `python3 setup.py install --user` (local install)
     * Note: `--user` is a *literal* string; *do not* replace it with your username.
     *  **Whenever you switch branches or update PyLink's sources via `git pull`, you will need to re-run this command for changes to apply!**